Rockies vs. Brewers Player Props Betting Odds

 MLB Props Today: Milwaukee Brewers

-- The Brewers' Wade Miley (6-2) will make his 15th start of the season.
+- The Brewers' Adrian Houser (4-3) will make his 14th start of the season.

-- He has started 14 games this season, earning a quality start (6 or more IP, 3 or fewer ER) in six of them.

-- Miley has 11 starts of five or more innings this season in 14 chances.
-He averages 5.1 innings per outing.
+- Houser has eight starts of five or more innings this season in 13 chances.
+He averages 4.9 innings per outing.

-- He has made 14 appearances and finished five of them without allowing an earned run.
+- He has three appearances this season with zero earned runs allowed out of his 15 chances this season.

 |Opponent